UPDATED IN JANUARY 2019 TO REFLECT THE MOST ACCURATE END-OF-YEAR PROCESS FOR MRI SYSTEMS.

 In MRI for Web, the Vendor lookup in Invoice Entry is automatically filtered to only show Active vendors.
 This will prevent your users from selecting a vendor that you no longer wish for them to use.

 Inactivate General Ledger Accounts

-If you are using MRI X.4, year-end is the perfect time to take advantage of the new Active status field in the Chart of Accounts.
+If you are using MRI X.4 or later, year-end is the perfect time to take advantage of the new Active status field in the Chart of Accounts.
 By default, all accounts in every ledger code are set to a status of Active indicated by a check mark in the Active column shown below.

 You can make an account inactive by removing the check mark.
 Doing so will remove that account from any data entry list that performs a lookup to the chart of accounts, preventing further use of the account for data entry purposes like Accounts Payable invoices or General Ledger Journal Entries.
 It will not remove the account from mappings or reports, which may still require the account for historical purposes.

 This same feature is also available in X.4 on the ENTITY table.

 Setting an Entity record as inactive will prevent its use in data entry and remove the entity from data entry lookup lists.
 Users will still be able to run reports on the entity if needed.

 January 31, the deadline for 1099 delivery to vendors, is rapidly approaching.
 Make the filing process go a little more smoothly with the proper prep.
 Here are a few important tips to keep in mind:

 Review your Charts of Accounts: A 1099 will only be processed if a vendor has been invoiced from an account that has a check in the 1099-MISC column in the Chart of Accounts.
 Review your chart now and set this flag as appropriate to your company’s business practices.